 The Monmouth Viaduct or Chippenham Meadow Viaduct is a 20-arch 183m red sandstone viaduct, with two 23m steel lattice-girder spans over the river.
 It carried the Coleford, Monmouth, Usk & Pontypool Railway line across the River Wye at Monmouth, Wales.https://en.wikipedia.org/wiki/Monmouth_Viaduct

-The Duke of Beaufort Bridge consists of 3 spans of steel-lattice girders on paired steel tubular piers with squared rubble abutments.
+The Duke of Beaufort Bridge has 3 spans of steel-lattice girders on paired steel tubular piers with squared rubble abutments.
 The main span is 46 metres long and the shorter spans are 18 metres each.
-It was built by Edward Finch of Chepstow.https://en.wikipedia.org/wiki/Monmouth_Viaduct#Duke_of_Beaufort_Bridge
+Edward Finch of Chepstow built it.https://en.wikipedia.org/wiki/Monmouth_Viaduct#Duke_of_Beaufort_Bridge

-The final stretch took us past the mouth of the River Mon and into Monmouth.
+The last stretch took us past the mouth of the River Mon and into Monmouth.

 We then caught the last Stagecoach 35 bus from opposite Aldi to return us back to Coleford.